 We understand everyone has a bad day from time to time, but the below actions will be viewed as significant infractions against the Code of Conduct.

-Exposing identifying information about other SERMO members may be cause for immediate deactivation and termination without warning.
+Exposing identifying information about other SERMO members may be cause for immediate termination without warning.
 Unless a member has entered information in his/her profile and/or discussed it in the current thread, you must never reveal any member’s personally identifiable information to another SERMOan.
 This extends beyond SERMO’s boundaries to any other public outlets.
 If there is a safety concern, contact SERMO Admins.

 Attacks on members or groups of people based on their social, racial, religious (or lack thereof), gender, sexual orientation or ethnic group will not be tolerated.